Facing Marriage Breakdown and Threats of Separation & Divorce

 - Will a female counselor overly identify with wives/female partners?

-- Could the counselor take sides rather than staying complete neutral?
+- Could the counselor take sides rather than staying completely neutral?

-Why You May Wish to Begin Couples' Counseling in St. Cloud, MN
+Why You May Wish to Begin Online Couples' Counseling as a Minnesota Client

 Richard Chandler, MA, LPC, Couples Counselor, Will Provide Insight, but Won't Decide for You

 Even if you are facing extreme challenges, such as infidelity, severe financial stress, or a loss of intimacy, there can be a fresh start and a return to more open communication and perhaps even to a place of closeness.
 Whatever the outcome of couples counseling, you and your partner will gain a good deal of insight, which will serve you both for the rest of your lives.

 Please note: I will not advise you to break up.
 I won’t suggest that you stay together either.
 In Minnesota online couples counseling you are empowered to decide.

 My role to be the very best marriage counselor that I can be.
 My job is to help you gain clarity on your thoughts, feelings, and wants as well as a better understanding of your relationship and the many ways that you and your wife, husband or significant other can improve it.

 Please email, text or call at 320-223-9481 and we can briefly talk about your situation.
 We can also have this no-cost consult conversation online, so you can experience what it is like to do marraige therapy from your Minnesota location.
 After our initial no-cost conversation, we will both know if it makes sense for us to work together to better things for you.

 If it would be better for you to work with another counselor, we will do our best to help you find one who is better suited to you and your situation.

 All Marriage, Premarital Romantic Partners & Significant Other Couples Welcome